Liyulingyue/DocsCodes/CAPItools/pytools/cn/paddle/phi/api/include/tensor/Tensor.rst

 Tensor ( Tensor & & ) = default ;
 '''''''''''
- @brief Construct a new Tensor object by move
+Construct a new Tensor object by move

 **参数**